exaby73/dart_neo4j/packages/dart_neo4j_ogm/README.md

 @cypherNode  // Uses class name as label
 // or
 @CypherNode(label: 'CustomLabel')  // Uses custom label
-// or
-@CypherNode(includeFromCypherMap: false)  // Skip fromCypherMap generation
 ```

 **Parameters:**

 - `label` (optional): Custom Neo4j node label.
 Defaults to class name.
-- `includeFromCypherMap` (optional): Whether to generate the `_$ClassFromCypherMap` helper function.
-Defaults to `true`.
-Set to `false` if you don't need to create instances from Neo4j result maps.

 ### @CypherProperty